Jabber/udacity-ds/Project 02/README.md

 # Disaster Response Pipeline Project

-## Aim for the Project and Context
+## Aim for the Project
+Building an application to accurately and quickly classify incoming messages across 36 categories, thereby allowing swift responses.

+This functionality is invaluable for disaster response agencies, as they can leverage this application to quickly and effectively categorize incoming messages during critical situations, allowing anyone to type in or copy a message and quickly gauge which agency could handle the event.

+## Context
 Creating a DS pipeline for a Disaster DB cleaning data, putting it through ETL then and ML pipeline, resulting in a web app where a new piece of news can be submitted and checked for potential categorization.